Skip to content

 openai api fine_tunes.create -t <TRAIN_FILE_ID_OR_PATH> -m <BASE_MODEL>

-Replace the filename and choose a model name to base your model on
+Replace the filename and choose a model name to base your model on.

 2. Evaluating the fine-tuned model: After the fine-tuning process is complete, you need to evaluate the fine-tuned model to ensure that it is performing well on the task at hand.
 This involves using a separate dataset to test the performance of the fine-tuned model.
 If the model is not performing well, you may need to adjust the fine-tuning technique or hyperparameters and repeat the process.

-Conclusion: The fine-tuning process can be iterative, and it may take several rounds of fine-tuning and evaluation to optimize LLM like ChatGPT for a specific task.
-However, with the right approach and techniques, fine-tuning LLM like ChatGPT can lead to impressive results and help unlock its full potential. if you want to see how this can be applied to your organization speak to us at technology@enterprisebot.ai or to our sales team at sales@enterprisebot.ai.
+Conclusion: The fine-tuning process can be iterative, and it may take several rounds of fine-tuning and evaluation to optimize LLMs like ChatGPT for a specific task.
+However, with the right approach and techniques, fine-tuning LLMs like ChatGPT can lead to impressive results and help unlock its full potential.